bumatic/colab-notebooks-as-tools/README.md

 # Colab Notebooks as Tools

+**Disclaimer:** Using these notebooks with Google Collaboratory (Colab) requires you to login to a Google account.

 This repository contains a number of Juppyter notebooks serving as digital methods tools that I created for use with Google Collaboratory.
-Running these notebooks assumes that you connect to your Google Drive account for loading config data – such as API keys – and storing results.

-Currently existing tools:
+Since a Google account is required for executing a notebook with Colab the notebooks are set up to make use of your private Google Drive for storing sensitive config data as well as your results.
+You will be prompted for authentification.
+For storing data a directory *Colab_Data* will be created automatically if it does not yet exist in your Google Drive.

+To run any these notebooks visit: [colab.research.google.com/](https://colab.research.google.com/).
+In Google Colab go to File/Open Notebook, select Github and paste "bumatic/colab-notebooks-as-tools" as pointer to this repository.
+Now a list of available notebooks appears.
+Select the tool you want to run and open it.

+The following tools are currently available:

-1. Telegram-Message-Retrieval.ipynb
+1. Github_Repository_Data.ipynb
-2. Scrape Bitchute Platform Recommendations.ipynb
+2. Query Apple App Store and Retrieve Similar Network.ipynb
 3. Query Google Play and Retrieve Similar Network.ipynb
-4. Query Apple App Store and Retrieve Similar Network.ipynb
+4. Scrape Bitchute Platform Recommendations.ipynb
-5. Github_Repository_Data.ipynb
+5. Telegram-Message-Retrieval.ipynb